machaao/machaao-samples/index.rst

 Learn more @ https://www.linkedin.com/pulse/build-chatbot-starting-earning-per-message-harshal-dhir

-What is a Chatbot?
+What are Chatbots?
 =============================================================================
-Messaging Apps or ChatBots are light weight programs that one can talk to carry quick tasks.
+Chat Apps aka Chat Bots are conversational programs that one can talk to carry quick tasks.

 .. figure:: _static/images/ganesha_android_screenshot.png
    :figwidth: 75%